Arabah: Flora and fauna

+There are numerous species of flora and fauna in the Aravah Valley.
+Notably the caracal (Caracal caracal) is found on the valley's savanna areas.
+Acacia trees (genus Vachellia) support several species of large herbivores, including Nubian ibex (Capra nubiana), Arabian oryx (Oryx leucoryx), Asiatic wild ass (Equus hemionus), Dorcas gazelles (Gazella dorcas), and a relict population of Arabian gazelles (Gazella arabica), locally known as acacia gazelles.
+They are predated and scavenged upon by carnivores including Arabian wolves (Canis lupus arabs), striped hyenas (Hyaena hyaena), and golden jackals (Canis aureus).

 Important Bird Areas

 A 15,000 ha tract of the northern Arava Valley, from the Ne'ot Hakikar Nature Reserve in the north to the Hazeva and Shezaf Nature Reserve in the south, has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of both resident and migrating bird species, including sand partridges, garganeys, common cranes, black and white storks, Eurasian spoonbills and bitterns, black-winged stilts, desert tawny owls, lappet-faced vultures, Levant sparrowhawks, sooty falcons, Arabian warblers and babblers, Tristram's starlings, hooded wheatears and Dead Sea sparrows.

 Furthermore, a 60,000 ha tract of the southern Arava Valley, from Yotvata in the north to the Gulf of Aqaba in the south, including the western (Israeli) half of the valley floor and the ridge of the Eilat Mountains, has also been recognised as an IBA, with additional significant species being Lichtenstein's sandgrouse, grey herons, great white pelicans, slender-billed curlews, marsh sandpipers, black-winged pratincoles, white-eyed gulls, white-winged terns, pallid scops owls, European honey buzzards, Egyptian vultures, eastern imperial eagles, lesser kestrels, lanner falcons, Arabian larks, Sinai rosefinches and cinereous buntings.
 On the eastern (Jordanian) side of the southern Arava Valley is the corresponding, 17,200 ha, Wadi Araba IBA, about 160 km long by up to 25 km wide.
 An additional species recorded there is the vulnerable MacQueen's bustard, in very small numbers.